-David has been a resident in Japan since 2006, having worked as a Trading Officer for Industry and Investment at the Economic and Commercial Office of the Embassy of Spain in Japan in 2006-2008.
+David has been a resident in Japan since 2006, having worked as a Trading Officer for Industry and Investment at the Embassy of Spain in Japan in 2006-2008.
 Subsequently, he established the Science and Technology Department of the Instituto Cervantes in Tokyo, becoming its first director.

 In late 2008, he co-founded the biotech group Genhelix, devoted to the development and manufacturing of Monoclonal Antibodies and other biological therapies against cancer and auto-immune diseases.
 Genhelix was acquired by a Global Pharma Group in 2014 and currently is comprised of more than 250 professionals.

 Simultaneously in 2012, he co-founded the lean service provider Nishibi, with offices in Spain and Japan and more than 70 professionals, currently part of RBH Group.